Logic-Luminary/MeetTheDev/README.md

 ## About Me 📖

-Hello, I'm Adegbaju Pelumi, a passionate computer programmer, researcher and AI enthusiast from Nigeria.
+Hello, I'm Adegbaju Pelumi, a passionate computer programmer, researcher and a Robotics and AI enthusiast.
 I'm excited about technology, open source, and the endless possibilities they offer.
 I love researching/programming in Robotics, Computer Vision, Drones, Self driving cars, C++, Python, and topics relating to Mathematics, Computer science, AI, Cryptography and I also love playing games.

 I'm a Math hobbyist and I'm always eager to learn and explore new things.

 ## My Projects 👩‍💻

 Here you'll find a variety of projects that reflect my interests and expertise.
-I enjoy working on C++, Python, ML, DL, AI, Qt and a variety of other software technologies, and you'll see a range of projects related to these topics in my repositories.
+I enjoy working on C++, Python, ML, DL, AI, Qt, ROS, Gazebo, Unreal Engine, Zbrush and a variety of other software technologies, and you'll see a range of projects related to these topics in my repositories.

 ## How to Reach Me ☎️